-Jeff’s forthcoming 13 track offering, Back to the Moon, contains contributions from friends/bandmates Mike Davis & Lindsay Arnold (Hook & Nail/Last Birds) as well as Nashville pedal steel legend Steve Hinson.
-It is an eclectic mix of country-tinged folk/roots songs, and explores themes of aliens, loss, winter whimsy, dragons, prairie storms and the wisdom gained as one grows older.
-His latest single, Cabin in the Woods takes inspiration from time spent with family at his parents’ summer cabin, and reminisces about the fond memories that often accompany a cozy summer hideaway.
+Back to the Moon is an eclectic mix of country-tinged folk/roots songs, and explores themes of aliens, loss, winter, dragons, prairie storms and the wisdom gained as one ages.
+The album contains contributions from friends Mike Davis & Lindsay Arnold (Hook & Nail/Last Birds) as well as Nashville pedal steel legend Steve Hinson.
+Jeff’s current single, Cabin in the Woods takes inspiration from time spent with family at his parents’ summer cabin and reminisces about the fond memories that often accompany a summer hideaway.

-Album tracks include Never Outrun the Storm, a cautionary tale of the nature of summer prairie storms, and features Hinson on pedal steel, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival.
-The title track, Back to the Moon, featuring Davis on slide guitar, ponders if we’re truly alone in the universe - and perhaps by choice.
-The Only Thing, inspired by a comment from a coworker, laments the loss of a wife and mother in childbirth, and the opening track, Professor of Intuition cleverly ventures into the world of the sixth sense.
-Jeff’s songwriting style has matured to reflect the influence that folk music has had and embraces its storytelling nature, yet retains the edge and drive of his blues/rock roots.
+The title song, Back to the Moon, which features Davis on slide guitar, ponders if we’re truly alone in the universe - perhaps by a choice not our own.
+Never Outrun the Storm is a cautionary tale of summer prairie storms, and features Hinson on pedal steel, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival.
+Bottom of the Well relays a prison conversation in which a man was unjustly jailed for his wife’s untimely death.
+The Only Thing laments the loss of a wife and mother in childbirth, and the opening track Professor of Intuition cleverly ventures into the world of the sixth sense.
+Jeff’s songwriting style has matured to reflect the influence that folk music has had and embraces its storytelling nature yet retains the edge and drive of his blues/rock roots.